 There is a very curious feature of the hole that was discovered in the ozone layer by scientists in 1985, which, more accurately speaking, was a thinning of the ozone layer rather than a hole.
 The widespread use in industrialized countries of products containing chlorofluorocarbons that were released into the atmosphere, where the chlorine atoms, liberated by the Sun’s radiation, proceeded to bind with the oxygen atoms that were also liberated by solar radiation, thus causing a significant reduction in the number of ozone molecules.
 One would have expected to find a massive thinning of the protective ozone layer directly above those places where large quantities of CFCs were released into the atmosphere, just as, in the case of smog, the brownish cloud that is due to the burning of various substances is most noticeable in urban or industrial areas.
 Hence, there should have been a detectable thinning of the ozone layer directly above North America, Europe, and certain parts of Asia.
 But instead, this thinning was only discovered above Antarctica, a place where there are very few human beings and thus, very little use of products containing CFCs.
 Furthermore, these CFCs, being gaseous, should eventually have been dispersed roughly evenly throughout the Earth’s atmosphere, instead of being concentrated in only one part of it.
 In other words, the thinning in the Earth’s protective ozone layer was observed only above a place with very few life forms – and, moreover, where the Sun does not shine during a part of the year – while it was conspicuously absent above places where CFCs were released in large quantities, and where it would have caused harm to a much larger number of living creatures, by increasing their exposure to ultraviolet radiation.
 The key questions in what I will call “The Curious Case of the Congregating CFCs” are, How did it happen that these CFCs became concentrated in an area above Antarctica, and why did they not become diffused more or less evenly throughout the Earth’s atmosphere?
 Another perplexing question is, Why did no one previously recognize the highly anomalous nature of the behaviour of these CFCs?
 For given what we know about the normal behaviour of gases, their observed behaviour was an impossibility.

 A very curious feature of this magnetic field is that its polarity has reversed itself numerous times in the past, so that what was formerly the north magnetic pole becomes the south magnetic pole, and vice versa.
-Besides the fact that the process which produces the Earth’s magnetic field is not entirely understood, at the present time, geologists and other scientists do not understand how or why this periodic reversal occurs.
+Besides the fact that the process that produces the Earth’s magnetic field is not entirely understood, at the present time, geologists and other scientists do not understand how or why this periodic reversal occurs.
 In addition, the magnetic field gradually shifts, so that the poles drift with the passage of time.
-And yet, they do not coincide with places that are densely populated with life.
 Considering the aleatory nature of the magnetic field, why hasn’t it happened during the very long existence of Life on Earth that it disappears periodically or its strength diminishes from time to time, leaving all forms of terrestrial life unprotected, or less protected, from the Sun’s deadly radiation?

 Since it is possible to replicate approximately the conditions that exist on the surfaces of the moon and Mars, and since it is possible to sterilize dust by irradiating it, it would be interesting to see what happens to watered seeds and bacteria in, for example, the completely sterile and vacuum-like conditions that exist there.